Configuration File

 FieldTypeRequiredDefaultDescription

-typestringYesData type: "float", "integer", "string", "date", "boolean", or "unknown".
+typestringYesData type: "float", "integer", "string", "date", "boolean".

 seriesKeybooleanYesIf true, this column is a categorical series key for chart grouping.